Charlton, London

 Charlton is an area of southeast London, England, in the Royal Borough of Greenwich.
 It is east of Greenwich and west of Woolwich, on the south bank of the River Thames, 7.2 mi southeast of Charing Cross.
-An ancient parish in the county of Kent, it became part of the metropolitan area of London in 1855 and is home to Charlton Athletic F.C. and Charlton House.
+An ancient parish in the county of Kent, it became part of the metropolitan area of London in 1855 and is home to Charlton Athletic and Charlton House.

 History

 Toponymy

 Charlton is recorded in the 1086 Domesday Book as Cerletone.
 It is formed from Old English 'ceorl' and 'tūn' and means 'farmstead of the freemen or peasants'.
 It is a common English placename and the parish was also known as Charlton next Woolwich to distinguish it from Charlton by Dover.
 During the 19th century the riverside portion of the area became known as New Charlton.

 Middle Ages

 Charlton is assessed in the Domesday Book of 1086 at one "sulung", which is commonly held to have been the equivalent of two hides.
 In 1086 it was in the fee of Gundulf, bishop of Rochester, but in 1066 it had been held from the king as two estates, by two brothers, named Godwine and Alweard.
 Though assessed at only one sulung, it had a slightly higher value than might be expected, at £7, both in 1066 and in 1086.
 A church dedicated to St Luke is recorded in the village as early as 1077, although no trace of the medieval building survives.

 In 1093, the manor of Charlton was given to Bermondsey Abbey by Bishop Robert Bloet of Lincoln.
 In 1268, the Abbey was granted a Monday market at Charlton, as well as an annual fair of three days, centred on Trinity Sunday, the eighth Sunday after Easter.